nixworks/public/news/2009/08/14/README.md

 ##### United Kingdom
 ### [ The United Kingdom imposes direct rule on the Turks and Caicos Islands after an inquiry found evidence of government corruption. ](/news/2009/08/14/the-united-kingdom-imposes-direct-rule-on-the-turks-and-caicos-islands-after-an-inquiry-found-evidence-of-government-corruption.md)
-_Context: government, United Kingdom, Turks and Caicos Islands, direct rule_
+_Context: United Kingdom, Turks and Caicos Islands, direct rule, government_

 ##### Gaza Strip
 ### [ At least 13 people are killed and at least 85 are injured in a fierce gun battle in Gaza. ](/news/2009/08/14/at-least-13-people-are-killed-and-at-least-85-are-injured-in-a-fierce-gun-battle-in-gaza.md)